 Graham, S., and Hebert, M.A.
 (2010).
 Writing to read: Evidence for how writing can improve reading.
 A Carnegie Corporation Time to Act Report.
 Washington, DC: Alliance for Excellent Education.

-Writing to Read is a new Carnegie Corporation report published by the Alliance for Excellent Education which finds that while reading and writing are closely connected, writing is an often-overlooked tool for improving reading skills and content learning.
+This report published by the Alliance for Excellent Education finds that while reading and writing are closely connected, writing is an often-overlooked tool for improving reading skills and content learning.
 Writing to Read identifies three core instructional practices that have been shown to be effective in improving student reading: having students write about the content-area texts they have read; teaching students the writing skills and processes that go into creating text; and increasing the amount of writing students do.

 Family and Neighborhood Sources of Socioeconomic Inequality in Children's Achievement

 Sastry, Narayan, and A.R.
 Pebley.
 2010.
 "Family and Neighborhood Sources of Socioeconomic Inequality in Children's Achievement."
 Demography, 47(3): 777-800.

 Researchers examined family and neighborhood sources of socioeconomic inequality in children's reading and mathematics achievement using data from the 2000-2001 Los Angeles Family and Neighborhood Survey.
 The researchers found no inequality in children's achievement by family income when other variables in the model were held constant.
 Mother's reading scores and average neighborhood levels of income accounted for the largest proportion of inequality in children's achievement.
 Neighborhood economic status appears to be strongly associated with children's skills acquisition.